alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 *type* and *destination*.
 No other properties are supported.
 The *type* must be set to one of either *exact* or *prefix*.

-An *exact type* denotes that the *path* should checked for an exact match against the user’s request URL when determining whether a redirect should occur.
+An *exact type* denotes that the *path* should be checked for an exact match against the user’s request URL when determining whether a redirect should occur.
 A *prefix type* denotes that any subpath under the specified path should be redirected to the destination.
 You can think of these as “exact” and “fuzzy”